DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-25-shortisting-an-application.md

 When the user clicks the button the page refreshes and a success message banner appears at the top.
 It says “Application shortlisted”.

-The button will no longer appear in the prompt.
+Once the application is in the shortlisted status, the button no longer appears in the prompt.
 It’s not possible to move the application back to received status.

 ## What we want to find out